vanzin/jEdit/README.SRC.txt

     but not in some default installs on various *nix systems.
     There you should get the ant-optional package through your package management system.
-  - Make sure you also have the build-support module.
-This is expected as sibling of the project directory.
-If it is somewhere else, you can set the build.support property in jars/build.properties to the correct path.

  For building jEdit, the API documentation or any of the distribution files except of the source package: